How it works

 Skippable

-Pick "None — paste raw ASR (skip cleanup)" from the Settings provider list.
-Parleq will paste the raw transcript exactly as the on-device speech model emitted it.
+Re-run the setup wizard (menu bar → Run Setup…) and choose "None — skip cleanup", or set llm.provider to "none" in ~/.parleq/config.json (IT can pin it via managed configuration).
+The in-app Settings picker lists only real providers.
+Parleq will then paste the raw transcript exactly as the on-device speech model emitted it.
 Useful when transcript content must never leave the device.

 Custom dictionary hint